grafana/alloy/docs/sources/concepts/config-language/_index.md

 * Expressions represent a value, either literally or by referencing and combining other values.
   You use expressions to compute a value for an attribute.

-River is declarative, so ordering components, blocks, and attributes within a block isn't significant.
+The {{< param "PRODUCT_NAME" >}} syntax is declarative, so ordering components, blocks, and attributes within a block isn't significant.
 The relationship between components determines the order of operations.

 ## Attributes